 History has not been kind to Spencer Perceval.
 Not because it has judged him harshly, but because generally speaking it has forgotten to judge him at all.
-Ask most people if they recognise the name and, if they do, it will be for his unique death.
+Ask most people if they recognise the name and, if they of him at all, it will be for the above fact.
 The truth though is that he deserves far more attention than that.

 A Man of Contrasts